 “Put another way, on a 100% basis, Rio Tinto reported iron ore production of 327Mt in 2019.
 A $1bn dollar green investment, while laudable, could be funded by a 30c/tonne rise in the iron ore price.
 The industry needs to do much more,” he noted.

-Rio’s bulk of earnings come iron ore, its main commodity and a key ingredient for steelmaking.
+Rio’s bulk of earnings come from iron ore, its main commodity and a key ingredient for steelmaking.
 The highly polluting industry process involves adding coking coal to make carbon steel and is responsible for up to 9% of global greenhouse emissions.